-The UK is scheduled to officially begin leaving the EU and move to a transition period from 29 March 2019.
+Brexit is almost here!
+The UK is scheduled to leave the EU and move to a transition period on 29 March 2019.

 Brexit will undoubtedly affect the various investment schemes offered by the UK government.

-However, it remains to be seen what if any changes will be made to the schemes.
+However, we'll have to see if the schemes will change.
 We would expect the status quo to remain for the imminent future.

-The government is likely to appreciate the opportunity to make their own unfettered decisions as to the future direction of the schemes.
-In fact, we could see the drive for more money to stimulate investment in the UK result in the government making these schemes simpler to use and more appealing to a wider group of potential investors.
+The government is likely to appreciate the opportunity to make their own unfettered decisions about the future direction of EIS.
+In fact, we could see a drive for more money to stimulate investment in the UK.
+This could result in the government making these schemes simpler and more appealing to a wider group of potential investors.
 Only time will tell what shape these changes will take.